Last Updated on 28/09/2023

-From the 16th century the old courtyard, the pulpit of the same period, which is called the pulpit of Galileo Galilei, since he could lecture from it, and the world’s first anatomical theater (1594) have been preserved.
+From the 16th century the old courtyard, the pulpit (which is called the pulpit of Galileo Galilei, since he could lecture from it), and the world’s first anatomical theater (1594) have been preserved.
 A visit to the university is possible with an excursion (several times a week).

 Palace of Justice